armbrustlab/MarPRISM/README.md

 - The set of feature Pfams needed for reliable predictions was reduced from **1046 to 183 feature Pfams**.
 - More info on 183 feature Pfams can be found in `furtherInfo/featurePfams.xlsx`.

+## **Model development**

+After removing contaminated and low-sequence transcriptomes, we conducted feature selection using mean decrease in accuracy to identify the feature Pfams essential for model performance.

+1. **Balancing training data**
+   - Training data was imbalanced:
+     - 44 heterotrophic entries
+     - 85 mixotrophic entries
+     - 258 phototrophic entries
+   - To address this, phototrophic transcriptomes were randomly undersampled to create five balanced training datasets:
+     - Number of phototrophic transcriptomes = 50, 80, 100, 120, 140
+     - Mixotrophic and heterotrophic transcriptomes were included in full.

+2. **Feature selection**
+   - Conducted on the balanced training datasets to identify essential Pfams.
+   - Script: `modelDevelopmentTesting/mda.py`

+3. **Hyperparameter optimization**
+   - A grid search was performed to optimize model parameters.
+   - Used one dataset with 100 phototrophic transcriptomes and all mixotrophic and heterotrophic transcriptomes.
+   - Script: `modelDevelopmentTesting/parameter_gridsearch.py`

 ## **Model performance**

 ### **Cross-validation**